Repollo Guisado (Cabbage Stew) is a great side dish if you are vegan vegetarian, and if not, it goes great with your

 - Cook and stir the onions and garlic until the onions become transparent.
-Add the pepper and tomatoes.
+Add the bell pepper and tomatoes.
 Cook over low heat for 3 minutes.
 Add the tomato sauce.

 - Stir in the cabbage, vinegar and water and simmer over very low heat until the cabbage is wilted (about 5 mins.).

 - Season with salt and hot sauce to taste.
 Serve with rice.